-A seven-and-a-half-year-old, neutered female Labrador retriever, weighing 24 kg, was presented to the Teaching Veterinary Clinical Complex (TVCC) at Sher-e-Kashmir University of Agricultural Sciences and Technology, Jammu with complaints of abdominal distension, groaning while lying down, reduced food intake, and weakness for the past week.
+A seven and a half year old, neutered female Labrador retrieverweighing 24 kg was presented to the Teaching Veterinary Clinical Complex (TVCC) at Sher-e-Kashmir University of Agricultural Sciences and Technology, Jammu, with complaints of abdominal distension, groaning while lying down, reduced food intake, and weakness over the past week.
 The dog had been properly dewormed and vaccinated on time.
-On clinical examination, the dog was dehydrated, and lethargic.
-The vital parameters revealed normal rectal temperature (101°F), labored breathing, elevated respiration rate, and pale conjunctival mucous membranes.
+On clinical examination, the dog was dehydrated and lethargic.
+The vital parameters revealed a normal rectal temperature (101°F), labored breathing, an elevated respiration rate, and pale conjunctival mucous membranes.
 On abdominal palpation, the dog exhibited pain and a fluid thrill was noted on abdominal ballottement.
 The femoral pulse was thready on palpation, and heart sounds were muffled on auscultation.
 Blood samples were collected for hematology (CBC) and biochemistry.
 Hematology revealed normocytic normochromic anemia, leukocytosis, neutrophilia, and thrombocytopenia.
-Biochemical analysis was performed using Chem-7 semi-automated clinical chemistry analyzer (Erba Mannheim®) which revealed hypoalbuminemia, hypoglycemia, and increased levels of ALT, AST, and ALP, along with elevated blood urea nitrogen [BUN], and creatinine levels (Table 1).
+Biochemical analysis, performed using Chem-7 semi-automated clinical chemistry analyzer (Erba Mannheim®), revealed hypoalbuminemia, hypoglycemia, and increased levels of ALT, AST, and ALP, along with elevated blood urea nitrogen [BUN] and creatinine levels (Table 1).
 To evaluate hepatobiliary disease, an arterial blood gas analysis was performed, revealing low bicarbonate (HCO3; 11 mmol/L) and a negative base excess (BE; -10.05 mmol/L), indicative of metabolic acidosis.
-The pH was slightly alkaline (7.66), suggesting mild alkalosis, potentially metabolic or respiratory in origin.
+The pH was slightly alkaline (7.66), suggesting mild alkalosis of potentially metabolic or respiratory origin.
 The low partial pressure of CO2 (pCO2; 16 mmHg) and partial pressure of O2 (pO2; 81 mmHg) indicated respiratory alkalosis, likely due to hyperventilation as a compensatory response to the metabolic acidosis.
-To examine the presence of abdominal fluid, freehand abdominocentesis was performed by placing the animal in lateral recumbency and using a 21-gauge needle punctured 3 cm right to midline with a
+To examine the presence of abdominal fluid, freehand abdominocentesis was performed by placing the animal in lateral recumbency and using a 21-gauge needle punctured 3 cm right to midline ,and a 10 ml syringe to aspirate the fluid (Figure 1).
+The ascitic fluid was straw-colored.
+Cytology of the ascitic fluid revealed the presence of fibrin cells and WBCs.
+The serum-ascites albumin gradient value was 2.1 g/dL, indicating portal hypertension.
+The case was subjected to radiographic examination using a Heliophos D Siemens X-ray machine, which revealed a classic 'ground-glass appearance' of the abdomen, along with pleural effusion and masking of abdominal cavity details